adobe/experience-platform-workshop-201901/chapters/chapter-3.md

 - Understand the structure of XDM Schema
 - Learn to browse in view schema in UI
-- Learn to list, lookup, create, and extend schema in API

 ## Lab Resources

 - Experience Platform UI: [https://platform.adobe.com/](https://platform.adobe.com/)
-- Profile XDM in JSON format: [ProfileXDM.json](data/profileXDM.json)

 ## Lab Tasks

 - List all the schemas
 - Lookup the Profile schema
-- Define a custom Profle schema for use with XDM
+- Extend the Profle schema to include a Loyalty ID
-- Lookup the custom schema
+- Lookup a custom schema

 ## Story

 Building a customer loyalty program requires a foundation.
-Here, we will define a "basis profile", which will be a standard Profile XDM schema that will serve as the basis for each customer's profile, and thus the Universal Profile that would be used across Experience Platform.
-The basis profile can be hydrated by ingesting existing profile data (for example, from an existing customer database) or through point-to-point connections from Adobe products such as Launch - we can see the frame for this profile in the Experience Platform UI in this step.
+Here, we will define a "basis profile", which will be a standard Profile XDM schema that will serve as the basis for each customer's profile, and thus the Universal Profile that will be used across Experience Platform.
+The basis profile can be hydrated by ingesting existing profile data (for example, from an existing customer database formatted in XDM) or through point-to-point connections from Adobe products such as Launch (covered in Chapter 9) - we can see the frame for this profile in the Experience Platform UI in this step.

 ---